kevgo/vscode-markdown-ide/README.md

 <a type="configurationOptions">

-- **autocompleteTitleRegex:** By default, the auto-completion feature of this extension creates links with the full title of the linked document.
+- **autocomplete.titleRegex:** By default, the auto-completion feature of this extension creates links with the full title of the linked document.
 You can provide a regular expression with one capture group to use only parts of the document title.
 As an example, let's say you want to link to a document with